 Stay: YHA Canterbury

-It’s a beer festival, a Morris dancing festival, a folk festival, a fair and a food festival all rolled into one.
+It’s a beer and cider festival, a Morris dancing festival, a folk festival, a fair and a food festival all rolled into one.
 The Faversham Hop Festival began as a celebration of the hop harvest back in the days when thousands of Londoners went to Kent for a working holiday.
 Today it’s a much bigger affair and even has its own fringe!
 Don’t miss this free-to-attend funfest.
 It’s a little over ten miles from YHA Canterbury to Faversham but, crucially, you can get there pretty easily on public transport.

 Little Orchard Cider and Music Festival